People Speaking: 22

 In turn 10 the omission of the first personal pronoun 'I' before a verb (here 'tell') is common in very colloquial speech.

-In turn 11 the weakform of there's produced by shortening of the vowel to /e/ isn't very unusual despite the fact that none of the dictionaries etc include it.
-Very usually heard in the sentence "They're off", exclaimed when a horse race starts, is another such unlisted weakform.
+In turn 11 the weakform of there's produced by shortening of the vowel to /e/ isn't very unusual despite the fact that none of the dictionaries etc recognise it as a weakform.
+Very usually heard in the sentence "They're off ", exclaimed when a horse race starts, is another such unlisted weakform.